-Structure (a) (with a dissertation or thesis and no specialisation)
+Structure (a) Master of Education (without a specialisation)

+30 points EDUC819

 and 60 points from the Master of Education Table

+and

+Thesis

+90 points EDUC998

+or

+Dissertation

+60 points EDUC997

 With any remaining points listed in the Master of Education Table.

-Structure (b) (with a project and no specialisation)
+Structure (b) Master of Education (without a specialisation)

+30 points EDUC808

+and

 90 points from the Master of Education Table

+and

 Advanced Scholarship Project

 60 points EDUC911, EDUC912

-Structure (c) (with a dissertation or thesis and a specialisation)
+Structure (c) Master of Education (with a specialisation)

 60 points from one of the specialisations identified in these regulations

+and

+30 points EDUC819

+and

+Thesis

+90 points EDUC998

+or

+Dissertation

+60 points EDUC997

-With any remaining points listed in the Master of Education Table.
+With any remaining points listed in the Mast er of Education Table.

-Structure (d) (with a project and a specialisation)
+Structure (d) Master of Education (with a specialisation)

 60 points from one of the specialisations identified in these regulations

+and

 60 points from the Master of Education Table

+and

 Advanced Scholarship Project

 60 points EDUC911, EDUC912